Free Voting Board for Teachers

 How to use this in your class

-- •Use the voting board for exit tickets — post a question and let students vote to show understanding before they leave.
+- •Use the voting board for exit tickets — tally raised hands or invite students to tap the projected screen.

 - •Run a quick poll at the start of a lesson to activate prior knowledge: 'Which of these is a renewable resource?'

-- •Let students see the live bar chart update to build excitement and discussion around the results.
+- •Let students see the bar chart update after each recorded response to build discussion around the results.

 - •Post fun polls on Fridays ('Best lunch this week?') to build community and give students a voice.